rust-lang/rustup/doc/src/basics.md

 > **Note**: `rustup` will automatically update itself at the end of any toolchain installation as well.
 > You can prevent this automatic behaviour by passing the `--no-self-update` argument
 > when running `rustup update` or `rustup toolchain install`.

+## Help system

+The `rustup` command-line has a built-in help system that provides more information about each command.
+Run `rustup help` for an overview.
+Detailed help for each subcommand is also available.
+For example, run `rustup toolchain install --help` for specifics on installing [toolchains].

+[toolchains]: concepts/toolchains.md